-Miscellaneous revenue primarily consists of contributions and donations and investment income on idle cash.
-Effective in 2019, the City entered into an interlocal agreement with nine other local government agencies to form South King Housing and Homelessness Partners (SKHHP), whose purpose is to formulate affordable housing policies and programs specific to South King County.
-The majority of the revenue budgeted in the miscellaneous category in 2021 and 2022 are anticipated contributions from local governments which will be receipted into the SKHHP Fund.
-With the interest rates expected to be modest, the 2021 and 2022 investment income is budgeted accordingly.
+Miscellaneous revenue primarily consists of contributions and donations and investment income on cash balances.
+Effective in 2019, the City entered into an interlocal agreement with nine other local government agencies to form South King Housing and Homelessness Partners (SKHHP) whose purpose is to formulate affordable housing policies and programs specific to South King County.
+The majority of the revenue budgeted in the miscellaneous category in 2021 and 2022 is anticipated contributions from local governments, which will be receipted into the SKHHP Fund.
+2021 and 2022 investment income is budgeted assuming modest interest rates.

-This revenue consists of revenue from fire insurance premium tax as well as grant revenues related to SKHHP.
-The City receives the fire insurance premium tax revenue from the State in an allocation based on the number of retired firefighters who served the City.
-While the City is not expecting grant revenues in 2021 and 2022, it is anticipated to receive \$20,000 in grant revenues in 2020.
+This revenue consists of fire insurance premium tax receipts as well as grant revenues related to SKHHP.
+The City receives fire insurance premium tax revenue from the State in an allocation based on the number of retired firefighters who served the City when there was a City operated Fire Department.
+The City is not expecting grant revenues in 2021 and 2022.